Vanderhoekx/nhlstats/README.md

 csv v1.0

+must generate the teams before the player/goalie rosters

 currently 4 datasets in wideform from the nhl undocumented api the program itself is quite messy and i will be cleaning it up as i go, right now its in a mess around to do it stage :P